noir-lang/noir/docs/docs/developers/aztecjs/guides/deploy_contract.md

 This guide explains how to deploy a smart contract using [Aztec.js](../main.md).

-To do this from the CLI, go [here](../../sandbox/references/cli-commands.md#deploying-a-token-contract).

 ## Prerequisites

 You should have a wallet to act as the deployer, and a contract artifact ready to be deployed.